Master of Science in Financial Planning

 The University of Georgia’s online M.S. in Financial Planning—offered through the College of Family and Consumer Sciences—is designed for individuals who are seeking to sit for the Certified Financial Planner (CFP®) examination.
 Gain experience and expertise that goes beyond certification, all from the comfort and convenience of wherever you are.

-Offered through the College of Family and Consumer Sciences, the University of Georgia’s online M.S. in Financial Planning is designed for individuals who are seeking not only to sit for the Certified Financial Planner (CFP®) examination, but also a master’s degree level experience that goes beyond certificate education and explores the financial planning profession with experienced tenure-track UGA faculty.
-This non-thesis masters program is conducted in cooperation with the Board of Standards for the Certified Financial Planner® program.
-Financial planners are increasingly in demand as individuals and families seek advisers to help manage their income, assets and debts.
-One of the fastest growing career tracks, financial planners find employment in companies such as banks, insurance companies, brokerage firms or in benefits and pension departments of corporations.
-Others are more entrepreneurial, choosing to establish their own practice or business.
+This non-thesis master’s degree program is conducted in cooperation with the Board of Standards for the Certified Financial Planner® program.
+Financial planners are increasingly in demand as individuals and families seek advisers to help manage their income, assets, and debts.
+Financial planners find employment in banks, insurance companies, and brokerage firms, as well as in benefits and pension departments of corporations.
+Others, seeking a more entrepreneurial route, choose to establish their own practice or business.

 - Computer with current operating system (Windows or Mac).
 Additional peripherals such as webcam, headphones and printer may be required.

 - High Speed Internet Access.

 Tuition & Fees

 |Online Tuition||$629 per credit hour||30 credit hours||$18,870 USD|

 Tuition and fees are subject to change.
 Tuition is the same regardless of residency.
 Current tuition and fees are available on the Bursar's Office website.
 If you register for less than 5 credit hours, student fees are reduced to $372 in that semester.
 Students will take one 3-credit-hour course durring the Summer semesters in this program.